amitu/brahmic/README.md

-# Scriptic - A Transliteration Tool
+# ब्राह्मिक - A Transliteration Tool

 This project is for accurate cross-script tranliteration.
 It contains a bunch of software, as well as dictionaries and other mappings that help in it.